Kansas City Chiefs vs. Los Angeles Chargers NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Chargers stats and trends

-- Los Angeles won nine games against the spread last season, while failing to cover seven times.

-- The Chargers were 3-0 ATS last year when playing as at least 6.5-point underdogs.
+- The Chargers won each of their three games last year when playing as at least 6.5-point underdogs.

-- In Los Angeles' games last season, the combined scoring went over the point total nine times.
+- In Los Angeles' games last year, the combined scoring went over the point total nine times.

-- Los Angeles was 5-3 against the spread and 4-4 overall in games when it put up over 22.6 points last year.
+- When Los Angeles recorded over 22.6 points last season, it was 5-3 against the spread and 4-4 overall.

-- The Chargers collected 382.1 yards per game last season, 23.8 more yards than the 358.3 the Chiefs allowed per matchup.
+- The Chargers collected 382.1 yards per game last season, 23.8 more yards than the 358.3 the Chiefs gave up per contest.

-- When Los Angeles totaled more than 358.3 yards last year, the team was 5-5 against the spread and 5-5 overall.
+- In games that Los Angeles picked up more than 358.3 yards last season, the team was 5-5 against the spread and 5-5 overall.

-- The Chargers turned the ball over 16 times last year, six fewer times than the Chiefs forced turnovers (22).
+- Last season the Chargers had 16 turnovers, six fewer than the Chiefs had takeaways (22).

 Home and road insights

-- Kansas City was 6-2 overall, and 3-5 against the spread, at home last season.
+- Kansas City was 3-5 against the spread, and 6-2 overall, at home last year.

-- The Chiefs were 3-4 ATS as 6.5-point favorites or more at home last season.
+- At home last season, as 6.5-point favorites or more, the Chiefs were 3-4 ATS.

-- Last year, in eight games at home, Kansas City went over the total four times.
+- Last season, Kansas City hit the over in four of eight games at home.

-- Last year on the road, Los Angeles was 5-3 against the spread and 3-5 overall.
+- Last season in away games, Los Angeles was 5-3 against the spread and 3-5 overall.

-- On the road, the Chargers were unbeaten ATS (1-0) as 6.5-point underdogs or more.
+- The Chargers were unbeaten ATS (1-0) on the road as 6.5-point underdogs or more.

-- Los Angeles went over the total in six of eight away games last season.
+- In six of eight away games last season, Los Angeles hit the over.

 Powered by Data Skrive.